-The (single-robot) motion planning problem, a fundamental problem in robotics, aims at finding an obstacle-free path in cluttered environments.
-An established approach is \emph{sampling-based motion planning (SBMP)}~\cite{elbanhawi2014sampling} that iteratively and randomly samples state points from the space then constructs a roadmap.
-A solution is then derived by solving a pathfinding problem on the roadmap.
-Numerous SBMP algorithms have been developed so far~\cite{kavraki1996probabilistic,hsu1997path,lavalle1998rapidly,kuffner2000rrt,karaman2011sampling,janson2015fast}.
-They are often \emph{probabilistically complete}, that is, with more samples, the probability to find a solution is approaching to one if solutions exist.
+\paragraph{Related Work.} The (single-robot) motion planning problem, a fundamental problem in robotics, aims at finding an obstacle-free path in cluttered environments.
+An established approach is \emph{sampling-based motion planning (SBMP)}~\cite{elbanhawi2014sampling}.
+SBMP iteratively and randomly samples state points from the space and then constructs a roadmap; a solution is derived by pathfinding on the roadmap.
+Numerous SBMP algorithms have been developed so far, such as~\cite{kavraki1996probabilistic,lavalle1998rapidly,karaman2011sampling}.
 SBMP can solve problems even with many degrees of freedom and has achieved successful results not limited to robotics~\cite{lavalle2006planning}.